-Temperature influences crop growth through its impact on photosynthesis, respiration, and serves as a controlling factor for key plant development processes, such as blooming and fruit setting.7 It affects both crop yield and crop quality.
+Temperature influences crop growth through its impact on photosynthesis, respiration, and serves as a controlling factor for key plant development processes, such as blooming and fruit setting.
+It affects both crop yield and crop quality.
 The effects are not unidirectional.
 Yield generally increases at first as temperature rises but then both yield and quality decline.
 Moreover, different crop processes react to different aspects of temperature.
 Photosynthesis, by which a plant manufactures carbohydrates, occurs during daylight hours and increases with daytime temperature (i.e., daily maximum temperature).
 Respiration, which consumes plant carbohydrates, occurs during day and night, and therefore increases with nighttime temperature (typically, the daily minimum temperature).
-If the latter increases more than the former, the net effect can be a reduction in yield.8 For some perennial crops, a beneficial consequence of warming is the reduced probability of frost damage.
+If the latter increases more than the former, the net effect can be a reduction in yield.
+For some perennial crops, a beneficial consequence of warming is the reduced probability of frost damage.
 But the opposite effect also can occur with fruit trees, which typically need a certain number of hours of winter chill each year for flowering and for fruit to set.

-7 Besides crops, livestock are also affected by temperature.
+&lt;sup>5 Besides crops, livestock are also affected by temperature.
 For example, high temperature stresses dairy cows, reducing milk production and reproductive success.

-8 Since 1980, nighttime temperature has increased about three times as much as daytime temperature, and in some areas there has been a reduction in yield over this period for some
+&lt;sup>6 Since 1980, nighttime temperature has increased about three times as much as daytime temperature, and in some areas there has been a reduction in yield over this period for some crops such as wheat, maize and barley (Peng et al. 2004; Lobell and Ortiz-Monasterio 2007; Lobell and Field 2007).

-CO_2 itself is the prime substrate for photosynthesis.
-For most plants, photosynthesis increases when the atmospheric concentration of CO_2 rises.
+CO2 itself is the prime substrate for photosynthesis.
+For most plants, photosynthesis increases when the atmospheric concentration of CO2 rises.
 However, the amount of this fertilization effect is still uncertain: it has been well demonstrated in controlled environments such as growth chambers, but there are few studies in more realistic field settings.
-Some recent research suggests that the yield increase under fully open air conditions at an agronomic scale may be only one-third to one-quarter as large as assumed in many previous climate impact assessments (Long et al. 2005, 2006).9 For some crops, it is not certain whether the increase in growth translates into a corresponding increase in the yield of the economically valuable product of the plant, such as the seeds or the fruit.
-Some crops, such as strawberries, may benefit in quality from an increase in CO_2 .
+Some recent research suggests that the yield increase under fully open air conditions at an agronomic scale may be only one-third to one-quarter as large as assumed in many previous climate impact assessments (Long et al. 2005, 2006).
+For some crops, it is not certain whether the increase in growth translates into a corresponding increase in the yield of the economically valuable product of the plant, such as the seeds or the fruit.
+Some crops, such as strawberries, may benefit in quality from an increase in CO2.
 For others, there may be a reduction.
-For instance, a decrease in the bread-making quality of wheat.10
+For instance, a decrease in the bread-making quality of wheat.

 Climate also affects a plant's need for water.
-Higher levels of atmospheric CO_2 induce plants to close the small leaf openings through which water vapor is released, thus reducing the need for water.
+Higher levels of atmospheric $CO_2$ induce plants to close the small leaf openings through which water vapor is released, thus reducing the need for water.
 However, higher temperatures can increase a plant's water requirement.

 In addition to the direct effect on the plant, climate affects the biotic environment surrounding the desirable crop, including weeds that compete with the crop for sunlight, water and soil nutrients, and insect pests and microbial pathogens such as viruses, bacteria, and fungi that influence plant growth.
 In some cases, the carbon fertilization effect will benefit weeds more than the crop itself, leading to a net reduction in yield (and/or increasing cost to the farmer fighting the growing weed or pest problems).
-Changes in temperature and precipitation may affect the range of plant pests, leading to an impact on yield.11 crops such as wheat, maize and barley (Peng et al. 2004; Lobell and Ortiz-Monasterio 2007; Lobell and Field 2007).
+Changes in temperature and precipitation may affect the range of plant pests, leading to an impact on yield.